Here are some of the most frequently asked questions:

 How do I find out the status of my child’s application?

-You may contact the Admissions team for any update at any point during the process.
+You may contact our Admissions Specialists at firstname.lastname@example.org or email@example.com for updates at any point during the process.

 Academic and School life